ComotionLabs/comotion-sdk/README.md

 # comotion-sdk
-SDK for interacting with the Comotion Dash API
+SDK for interacting with the Comotion APIs